MECLabTUDA/NCALab/whitepaper/paper.md

 Further, there is currently no set of best practices for designing NCA models with respect to their hyperparameters, such as the number of neurons, hidden channels or fire rate.

 A systematic analysis of different NCA hyperparameters and architectural variations is difficult, as the research code of NCA contributions is typically organized in individual repositories with different frameworks and coding styles for each downstream task under investigation.
-Code bases often follow different approaches, even though the underlying architecture is in most parts universal -- in most cases, it can be defined by the number of input channels, hidden channels and output channels and the weights of the trained network.
+Code bases often follow different approaches, even though the underlying backbone architecture is in most parts identical.
+In most cases, the NCA architecture can be defined by the number of input channels, hidden channels and output channels and the weights of the trained network.
 Since there is currently no unified framework, deployment of NCA models in practical applications (or as part of other learning pipelines) remains difficult.

 `NCALab` provides a uniform and easy-to-use code base for various downstream tasks with NCAs as a packaged Python module.
-Within minutes, researchers and practitioners should be able to create prototypes for their ideas, inspired by the example tasks provided in this code repository.
+Within minutes, researchers and practitioners will be able to create prototypes for their ideas, inspired by the example tasks provided in this code repository.

 We further provide weights for example tasks to enable post-hoc analyses on pre-trained NCA models.
 To our knowledge, post-hoc tasks like transfer learning or uncertainty estimation were not  evaluated for NCAs yet.